storyprotocol/documentation/docs/Concepts/royalty-module/index.md

 To answer this question two concepts are important:

-1. Royalty Token - Each IP Asset has 100,000,000 Royalty Tokens associated, where each token represents 0.000001% of those gains.
+1. Royalty Token - Each IP Asset has 100,000,000 Royalty Tokens associated, where each token represents 0.000001% of the capital that enters each IP Royalty Vault.
 The holders of these Royalty Tokens can claim the Revenue Tokens that are in the associated IP Royalty Vault.
 2. Royalty Stack - is the percentage of IP revenue that has to be paid to ancestors via Whitelisted/Native royalty policies.

 Let's imagine the scenario below: